MicrosoftDocs/visualstudio-docs/docs/install/update-a-network-installation-of-visual-studio.md

 If the Visual Studio client was originally installed via a network layout, then most likely the client machine is part of a "managed environment" meaning that it is governed by a central administrative team and must adhere to organizational policies.
 To update client machines in a managed environment consider the questions below whose answers will inform how you should approach the update process.

 -  Where are the updates coming from: a network layout or Microsoft hosted servers?
 And if the update is coming from a network layout, is the network layout prepared?
 -  Is the update going to be initiated by the user, or is it an administrator initiated event?
-Remember that whoever performs the update must have administrator permissions.
+Remember that whoever performs the update must have administrator permissions on the client machine.

 ## Prepare the update source